Mark Frissora: Non-executive board and council memberships

 Frissora has been involved with a number of boards and organizations beyond his direct employers.
 In June 2002 he joined of the board of NCR Corporation, holding a directorship at NCR until November 2009.
 He became a director of FMC Corporation in January 2004, a role he held until August 2006.
 In December 2009, he became a director at both Delphi Automotive PLC, and Delphi Holdings LLP, also joining Delphi's finance committee and their nominating and governance committee.
 Furthermore, in December 2009 he became a director of Walgreens Boots Alliance, holding the position until April 1, 2015.

 As a Walgreen Co. director, he was chairman of their finance committee as of 2014, as well as a member of their nominating and governance committee.
 He was chairman of Walgreens finance committee until he left the board in April 2015.

 He has been a member of the Business Roundtable since before 2005, and is on the World Economic Forum's Automotive Board of Governors.
 He is also a member of the G100.

 In February 2025, Frissora joined the Board of Directors of BioAdaptives, Inc., a company specializing in natural health and wellness products.

 Recognition and awards

 Frissora was named No. 5 on Business Travel News list of the 25 Most Influential Business Travel Executives of 2012.
 In addition, he was presented with the 2012 Oliver R. Grace Award for Distinguished Service in Advancing Cancer Research by the Cancer Research Institute.

 Personal life

-Born and raised in Columbus, Ohio, Frissora is divorced from his ex-wife Jennifer Marie (née Brossman), with whom he has four children.
-His son Chris Frissora was married to Emma Bloomberg, daughter of Michael Bloomberg, and they had a daughter with a hybrid surname Frissberg.
+Frissora is divorced from his ex-wife Jennifer Marie (née Brossman), with whom he has four children.